Pines & Armstrong, Fostering Innovation

 A Bond to South LA

-Both Pines and Armstrong have a long-time connection with South LA.
-Pines cites her involvement in the launch of many community and health-related initiatives while working under the Smiley banner, including traveling health conferences and expos, and a monthly health conversation on radio and TV.
+Both Denise and Brad have a long-time connection with South LA.
+Denise cites her involvement in the launch of many community and health-related initiatives while working under the Smiley banner, including traveling health conferences and expos, and a monthly health conversation on radio and TV.

-Pines has a Bachelor of Science degree in marketing from San Francisco State University, and Master of Science degrees from John F. Kennedy University and Stanford in business and finance.
+Denise has a Bachelor of Science degree in marketing from San Francisco State University, and Master of Science degrees from John F. Kennedy University and Stanford in business and finance.
 She also sits on the Medical Board of California.
-Armstrong received his BS in math and computer science from UCLA, and went on to earn an MBA in finance from USC.
-Prior to founding Top Tier Consulting, Armstrong was a partner at Deloitte Consulting in its healthcare practice.
+Brad received his BS in math and computer science from UCLA, and went on to earn an MBA in finance from USC.
+Prior to founding Top Tier Consulting, Brad was a partner at Deloitte Consulting in its healthcare practice.